 HELIO participated in all the UNFCCC Conference of Parties up to COP21, hosting numerous side-events and presenting its on-going work.
 At COP5 HELIO introduced the first set of indicators to measure the sustainability of projects under the Clean Development Mechanism (CDM).
 HELIO presented its latest tools - HIFI and SEP - at COP21.

 At RIO+10 (WSSD) HELIO coordinated the French NGO and official contribution on energy.
 HELIO also presented a major report within the official events in cooperation with International Energy Agency and the World Energy Council.
 The report used the SEW indicators to track the contribution of energy policies worldwide to ecodevelopment.

-Responsible for identifying and communicating regional issues.
+Responsible for identifying and communicating regional issues to the HELIO Secretariat.

 In 2015, after twenty years of operation, HELIO International decided to discontinue its in-country activities.
 It now concentrates its resources and knowledge through this Creative Commons website.
-HELIO’s methodologies, indicators and tools remain available to all ; to be used in promoting ecodevelopment through better decision-making and planning in the energy sphere.
+HELIO’s methodologies, indicators and tools remain available to all; to be used in promoting ecodevelopment through better decision-making and planning in the energy sphere.